jazzamazza/CHSEG/README.md

-# CHSEG
-Semantically Meaningful Density-Based Clustering of Cultural Heritage Sites
+# Semantically Meaningful Density-Based Clustering of Cultural Heritage Sites

 `make run` to run the program \
 `make clean` to clean the environment